alkem-io/demo/README.md

 ## Setup instructions

 Prerequisites:
-- Docker and docker-compose installed on x86 architecture (so not an ARM-based architecture like Rasperberry)
+- Docker and docker-compose installed on x86 architecture (so not an ARM-based architecture like Raspberry pi)
 - ports 80, 4000 and 9000 free on localhost

 The following commands are used to run this project: